Close

 Student and Academic Visas

-Student visas are required for educational programs exceeding 90 days, with validity matching course duration.
+Short-term student visas are suitable for studying in Norway for less than 90 days, such as a short course or workshop, while longer-term studies require a residence permit.
 Research visas accommodate academic researchers and require institutional sponsorship documentation.

 Work and Employment Visas